R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Study settings

-\begin{enumerate} \item \textbf{Offline Learning:} In this classical supervised setting, the model is trained once on the training dataset and evaluated on the test set.
-Offline learning for malware detection involves using annotated data from a specific period (e.g., one year) to train a model and evaluate its performance on future unseen samples.
+\begin{enumerate} \item \textbf{Offline Learning:} Models are trained once on the historical dataset and then evaluated on unseen future data, reflecting static deployment scenarios.
+This involves using annotated data from a specific period (e.g., one year) to train a model.

-\item \textbf{Active Learning:} While offline settings may suffice when the data distribution remains constant, malware detection is susceptible to concept drift.
-Active learning addresses concept drift by periodically retraining the model~\cite{jordaney2017transcend,zhang2020enhancing,chen2023continuous}.
-This cost-effective approach focuses on annotating only the samples where the model is least confident, saving annotation resources.
-Although determining when to retrain remains challenging, a common practice is to retrain the model monthly.
-This provides a standard evaluation setting for active learning methods independent of drift detection techniques.
-We adopt this approach in our study. \end{enumerate}
+\item \textbf{Continuous Active Learning:} To address the evolving nature of malware (concept drift), we periodically retrain the model~\cite{jordaney2017transcend,zhang2020enhancing,chen2023continuous} using only the samples where the model is least confident, saving annotation resources.
+We adopt monthly retraining intervals, consistent with established literature. \end{enumerate}

 We treat these settings separately because each requires different model selection methods, such as hyperparameter tuning, as noted in prior work~\cite{chen2023continuous}.
-We aim to analyze the factors influencing replicability in these settings and enhance the reliability of Android malware detection models.